 - 10% comes from the quality of the area's emergency communications systems (911).

 - An extra 5.5% comes from community outreach, including fire prevention and safety courses.

-- Any area that is more than 5 driving miles from the nearest fire station is automatically rated a 10.
+- Any area that is more than five driving miles from the nearest fire station is automatically rated a 10.

-Depending on your state, it's possible to get a maximum score of around 106% on the survey, although any fire department that scores above 90% receives the highest ranking, a 1.
-Very few fire departments receive that ranking--only 0.71% of all communities surveyed have a 1.
-A rating of 5 is both the median and most common rating fire departments received.
+Depending on your state, it's possible to get a maximum score of around 106% on the survey, although any fire department that scores above 90% receives the highest ranking, one.
+Very few fire departments receive that ranking — only 0.71% of all communities surveyed have a one.
+A rating of five is both the median and most common rating fire departments received.
 In general, urban areas tend to have better PPC scores than rural areas, as urban fire departments are closer together and often receive better funding.

 The formulas homeowners insurance companies use to determine their insurance rates are complex and constantly changing.
-But, all other things being equal, a lower PPC score for your area will translate to a lower homeowners insurance premium, as it means your home is at a lower risk for serious fire damage.
-Home insurance companies offer lower rates if you have a good ISO rating because a well-prepared fire department should be able to put out your home's fire more quickly.
+But, all other things being equal, a lower PPC score for your area may translate to a lower homeowners insurance premium, as it means your home is at a lower risk for serious fire damage.
+Home insurance companies offer lower rates if you have a good ISO rating because a well-prepared fire department should be able to put out a house fire more quickly.

-With that in mind, if your homeowners insurance premiums have increased due to a negative ISO fire rating, or you're no longer able to get home insurance at all, you may be able to bring your costs back down by shopping around for the best homeowners insurance company for your needs.
+With that in mind, if your homeowners insurance premium has increased due to a negative ISO fire rating, or you're no longer able to get home insurance at all, you may be able to bring your costs back down by shopping around for the best homeowners insurance company for your needs.

 If your area has a poor fire score, it's a good idea to take extra steps to fireproof your home, like installing a sprinkler system or smart smoke alarms.
 Many insurance companies provide discounts to homeowners who take extra steps toward fire prevention, which may help you offset increased insurance costs.
 What's more, it will simply keep your home safer from fire damage.